neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 - watch-themes &mdash; creates app .css as you save changes to any app

 ##Lab.
-Create the earthquakes starter app
+Create the Earthquakes Starter App

 <!-- lab -->